crxssed7/notable-figures/figures/Richard Stallman.md

 Multiple organizations criticized, defunded, and/or cut ties with the FSF including Red Hat, the Free Software Foundation Europe, the Software Freedom Conservancy, SUSE, the OSI, the Document Foundation, the EFF, and the Tor Project.
 Debian declined to issue a statement after a community vote on the matter.
 However, the FSF claims that had relatively little financial impact, as it has said direct financial support from corporations accounted for less than 3% of its revenue in the most recent fiscal year.

+In October 2024, an anonymous group wrote a followup report about Stallman and the FSF.
+The report reiterates accusations brought against him in the 2021 open letter, with new occurrences between 2021 and 2024, evidence, and testimonies.
+The defense of Stallman is further criticized, with claims the defenses are based on "comfortable ignorance", and his retraction statements to be insufficient.

 # Personal life
-Stallman lives in Boston and moved there after living in Cambridge, Massaschusetts for many years.
+Stallman lives in Boston and moved there after living in Cambridge, Massachusetts for many years.
 He speaks English, French, Spanish and some Indonesian.
 He has said that he is "an atheist of Jewish ancestry" and often wears a button that reads "Impeach God".
 He denies having Asperger's, but has sometimes speculated whether he could have a "shadow" version of it.
 He says he is childfree.

 Stallman has written a collection of filk music and parody songs.